Henry Willis

-Henry Willis (27 April 1821 - 11 February 1901), also known as "Father" Willis, was an English organ player and builder, who is regarded as the foremost organ builder of the Victorian era.
+Henry Willis (27 April 1821 - 11 February 1901), also known as "Father" Willis, was an English organ player and builder, who is regarded as the foremost English organ builder of the Victorian era.
 His company Henry Willis & Sons remains in business.

 Early life and work

 Willis was born in London, the son of a North London builder, and with George Cooper, later sub-organist of St Paul's Cathedral, he learned to play the organ with some help from Thomas Attwood, St Paul's organist.
 In 1835, Willis was articled to organ builder John Gray (later of Gray and Davison) for seven years.
 During this time, he invented the manual and pedal couplers which he used throughout his later career.

 Following his apprenticeship he worked for three years in Cheltenham, assisting an instrument maker, Wardle Evans, who specialised in free reed instruments.
 Willis later attributed his personal skill in reed voicing to this experience.
 Willis met Samuel Sebastian Wesley at Cheltenham, and this led to the re-building of the Gloucester Cathedral organ in 1847.
 Willis had become an independent organ builder and commented, "It was my stepping stone to fame...
 I received £400 for the job, and was presumptuous enough to marry."